 In 2012, McNevin was granted the opportunity to compose and write several theme songs for Rogers TV weekly programs including “London’s Driven” (Revolutionary Projects/RogersTV) and also for social media distributors across Canada.
 Shortly after this venture, McNevin hung up his musical boots and pursued a new career opportunity outside of music, traveled the world, and lived a quiet life.

-In 2017, after a near 7 year hiatus from performing, McNevin re-emerged onto the London music scene on a mission to recapture his passion for live performance and music composition.
+After a near 7 year hiatus from performing, McNevin re-emerged onto the London music scene in 2017 on a mission to recapture his passion for live performance and music composition.
 Currently serves as an active member on several committees including the Forest City London Music Awards and the London Music Committee through the London Music Office at City Hall.
 He also writes and performs with several cover bands and original acts in the area.

-In 2020, amidst a pandemic, a canceled tour, and over 60+ gigs lost, McNevin still persevered and concluded the year with several nominations at the Forest City London Music Awards where projects he was involved in took a nomination in the Rock category (Delta Stone & The Wardogs) and the Fan Favourite category (Tell It To Sweeney, Kate Channer Band).
+Amidst a pandemic, a canceled tour, and over 60+ gigs lost, McNevin still persevered and concluded the year with several nominations at the Forest City London Music Awards where projects he was involved in took a nomination in the Rock category (Delta Stone & The Wardogs) and the Fan Favourite category (Tell It To Sweeney, Kate Channer Band).
 Opened for and shared the stage with notable international acts including, but not limited to, April Wine, David Wilcox, Starship, Mark Farner, Colin James, Fefe Dobson, and Coleman Hell.

 Irrespective of all the places his career has taken him thus far, McNevin remains modest.
 "If it weren't for the continued encouragement of individuals like my high school music teachers Mark Spencer and Kevin Hamlin, college professors, along with my friends, family, and bandmates, I wouldn't be where I am today."